samblenny/markab-lab/README.md

 On the other hand, to friends, fans, and supporters: Welcome!
 Let's try to get along and have a good time.

+## License

+The markab project incudes code and other creative works released under either the MIT or CC BY-NC-SA licenses, depending on the nature of the work.
+For specifics, look at the SPDX license header comments of text files, metadata of image files, etc.

+More generally, for code that I don't care who uses for what, there will be an SPDX comment header at the top specifying the MIT license.
+On some other works, such as prose and game assets, I use the CC BY-NC-SA license in the possibly vain hope that it might discourage uncompensated commercial derivative works "in the style of" me.

+This README is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+See [LICENSE_CCBY-NC-SA](LICENSE_CCBY-NC-SA) in this repo for a plaintext copy of the license or https://creativecommons.org/licenses/by-nc-sa/4.0/ for the online html version.

+See [LICENSE_MIT](LICENSE_MIT) in this repo for the text of the MIT license.